Budget Planning · Updated 2026

 📣 Payment Collection Strategies

 Collecting money from family is famously awkward.
 These strategies reduce friction and improve your collection rate.
+If you're short of the total, our family reunion fundraising guide covers t-shirt sales, raffles, and sponsorship asks that can close the gap without raising the per-head price.

 ⚠️ Watch out